-Subprime lenders mainly target borrowers with poor to bad credit and using a financial instrument referred to as a “subprime financing”.
+Subprime lenders mainly target borrowers with poor to bad credit and use a financial instrument referred to as “subprime financing”.
 While there are a number of reasons why many people find themselves in the bad credit wilderness, the biggest culprit is usually lousy past financial decisions.
 However, this does not mean you are not creditworthy.
 Subprime lenders understand that good people sometimes times go through a rough patch, in many cases for no fault of their own.
 However, being in the lending business, they also have to hedge their risks by charging above-normal interest rates.

 Buying a car is a huge undertaking, whether you have bad or excellent credit.
 When you decide to look for auto financing, most of the time it’s because you don’t have funds to buy it upfront.
 Whatever your reasons for seeking car financing, your aim should be to secure your car loan with the lowest interest rates possible.

-However, getting the cheapest auto loan will require you to credit checks that may leave your credit score severely dented.
+However, getting the cheapest auto loan will require you to do credit checks that may leave your credit score severely dented.
 It is always preferable to avoid a hard credit inquiry, if possible.
 A hard credit inquiry involves a lender reviewing your credit rating to determine whether you qualify for financing or not.
 It can negatively affect your credit score and remain on your credit report for two years.
 Soft credit inquiries, on the other hand, do not harm your credit score.

 Is It All About Credit Scores?
 No….